Accelerating exhaustive and complete verification of RISC-V processors

 Evolution of formal verification – Part One

 We celebrate innovation and creativity in the way we cherish fortresses, castles, and other monuments built throughout history.
 We have always been infatuated with architecture, with the design of the finished structures, even with the process itself, but not with how these buildings were tested.
-Many books describe how amazing landmarks were built and explain their beauty, but you are unlikely to find much about how they were examined for quality and rigor.
+Many books describe how amazing landmarks were built and explain their beauty, but you are unlikely to find much about how they were examined for quality and rigour.

 Welcome, intrepid readers, to the Doc Formal column.
 Since this is my first post, let me introduce myself and describe how formal verification became my life’s passion.
 After all, when you are selecting a medical doctor, an initial peek at his/her credentials is wise.
 Your sources for technical insight should face the same scrutiny.